AJ-Levy/Data-Driven-Control/README.md

-To Run: in MATLAB terminal type controlScript
+To Run: In MATLAB terminal type 'controlScript'

 Notes:
   * Takes a moment to initialise everything.